dgn/oidc-filter/README.md

 ## Development

-- Running `make build` in the root of the repository will build `oidc.wasm`
+- Running `make` in the root of the repository will build `plugin.wasm`
+- Running `make image` will build a container image compatible with OpenShift Service Mesh 2.0+ and Istio 1.12+
 - See the [examples/](https://github.com/dgn/oidc-filter/tree/master/examples/) directory for how to test your changes

 ## TODO